Iteo/audoma/docs/usage.rst

 x-choices
 ----------

-| This extension is being added to all fields which have limited choice to some range.
+| This extension is being added to all fields schema which have limited choice to some range.
 | All fields which have defined choices as enum will have this included in their schema.
 | If the filter field is also limited to choices this also will be included.

-| x-choices may have two different forms.
+| X-choices may have two different forms.
 | The first one when it's just a representation of choices enum.
 | Then it'll be a mapping: